ayush-tiwari57/Algorithm-Visualizer/README.md

 # Algorithm-Visualiser

-Understanding becomes sharp when we are able to visualise them, so here we have Algrorithm visualiser, that helps you to see working of standarad algorithms, such as:
+Understanding becomes sharp when we are able to visualise them, so here we have Algrorithm visualiser, that helps you to see working of standard algorithms, such as:
 <br> 1.)
 Graph Algorithms : Dijkastra's Algorithm, A* Algorithm, Breath First Search, Depth First Search.
 <br> 2.)
 Sorting Algorithms : Bubble sort, Insertion sort, Selection sort, Merge sort, Quick sort, Heap sort.